-Level debt service produces higher tax rate impacts in the early years and declines over the life of the issue as a result of the growth in the district's assessed value.
+tax rate impacts in the early years and declines over the life of the issue as a result of the growth in the district's assessed value.

-Level principal - In this plan, a level amount of principal is repaid each year.
+Level principal - A level amount of principal is repaid each year.
 This results in declining total debt service each year because interest expense is reduced as principal is repaid.
 A level principal repayment plan is rarely used in Oregon because it produces high tax rate impacts in the early years of the financing.

-Level levy rate - This repayment plan structures debt service so that the resulting tax levy rates are projected to be more or less the same each year.
+Level levy rate - Debt service is structured so that the resulting tax levy rates are projected to be more or less the same each year.
 This structure accounts for estimated growth in assessed value and the corresponding increase in repayment resources.
 This structure, on average, defers principal repayment slightly to account for increasing assessed values.
 It tends to be the most popular structure used by districts.

-A level levy rate plan can significantly reduce taxpayers' early year tax rates.
-The lower tax rates produced by rising assessed values are captured early in the repayment plan rather than later as occurs in the level debt service approach.
+A level levy rate plan can significantly reduce taxpayers' early year tax rates compared to the level debt service approach.

-Two of these plans, level debt service and level levy rate, are represented in the graph on page 14.
+Two of these plans, level debt service and level levy rate, are represented in the graph on page 16.